xebia/essentials/done-is-live.md

 ---

 layout: card
 category: collaboration

 ---

 Done = Live!

 ---

-<p>The work of the development team is only done, when the feature is live in production.</p>
+The work of the development team is only done, when the feature is live in production.

 ---

 ### Motivation